AkashTarsariya/Survival-Analytics-Titanic-Dataset-Power-BI-Dashboard/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to fork this repo and submit a pull request.

+## 📸 Sample Dashboard Preview

+(Insert screenshots of your dashboard here after exporting from Power BI)